trustyai-explainability/trustyai-llm-demo/README.md

 ---
 ## 2. Deploy RHOAI
-This will use the latest upstream image of TrustyAI:
+This DSC is configured to use a tailored set of images for this demo:

 `oc apply -f dsc.yaml`